tarleb/querverweis/test/perevirky/basics-table.md

 ## Tables

-Just like for figures, empty links to tables filled with the table number's numbered.
+Just like with figures, empty links to tables are filled with the table number.

 ``` html {#input}
 <table id="one">